naqvijavad/Android-with-Java-eCommerce-Application/README.md

 ## Overview

-This Android E-commerce Application is a project developed by [Your Name] as an Android Developer.
+This Android E-commerce Application is a project developed by Javad Naqvi as an Android Developer.
 The application provides a user-friendly interface for product discovery and offers detailed product information.
 It is designed to enhance the shopping experience by leveraging Java for coding and creating an efficient checkout system.

 ## Features